amariami/MPV-config-2022/README.md

    - make it possible to capture inaudible sound into audible.
 Need prove?
 You could try recording a sound from electronic cleaning machine called "ultrasonic cleaner" with your gadget.
    - reduce audio distortion effect caused by compression in cloud sharing server down to 44100Hz (if server perfoms compression to reduce bandwith)

 I listening music on streaming service like Amazon, Spotify and  Youtube Music.
-The Offline (When i'm not connecting to the internet) audio or video files are in stereo lossy format such as Opus (afaik google get better implementation in that) and AAC-LC (most streaming music use that), (i'am not a fan of MP3 anymore it's old, don't like exhale/HE-AAC it cause clipping), e.g. use software called "Spek - Acoustic Spectrum Analyzer" On AAC-LC using FFmpeg 441KHz cut Frequency up to 20KHz, while Opus are set to 48KHz cut frequency up to 24KHz, so there's some headroom using 48KHz sample rate as final product.
+The Offline (When i'm not connecting to the internet) audio or video files are in stereo lossy format such as Opus (afaik google get better implementation in that) and AAC-LC (most streaming music use that), (i'am not a fan of MP3 anymore it's old, don't like exhale/HE-AAC it cause clipping), e.g. use software called "Spek - Acoustic Spectrum Analyzer" On AAC-LC using FFmpeg 44.1KHz cut Frequency up to 20KHz, while Opus 48KHz cut frequency up to 24KHz, so there's some headroom using 48KHz sample rate as final product.

 This is a modern day, we don't go back to the past, we learn from the past.
 I don't have old school audio equiptment anymore.
 48KHz is a standard for video.
 I hope you could agree with that.